pennhanlee/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Use other JavaFX layouts
   * Pros: More in-line with the purpose of the detailed view of showing only one book
   * Cons: More work has to be done to sync up the UI with the model.

+### Add book

+####Implementation

+### Did you mean? feature

+#### Implementation

+*bookmark*'s Did you mean? feature uses the Damerau-Levenshtien algorithm to calculate the distance between the user-input Word and the words in the application Library.

+This feature is facilitated by mainly by `EditDistance` and `WordStore` and has coupling with `ModelManager` and `FindCommand`.

+The class diagram below shows the relevant classes involved.

+*Class diagram to be added*

+Given below is an example usage scenario and how a Did you mean? mechanism behaves at each step.

+Step 1: The user inputs the command `find n/h@rry` to find books with `harry` in their names. <br> *harry is deliberately mispelled* <br>
+`FindCommand` will implement `execute` and the `model`'s `FilteredList`  will be empty.

+Step 2: `FindCommand` will call on `EditDistance#findSuggestions()` to find the closest matching word in the `nameWordBank` in `EditDistance` class.

+Step 3: `EditDistance#calculateDistance` will be implemented to calculate the EditDistance of `h@rry` and the words in `nameWordBank` and store words that are within the set `DISTANCE_LIMIT`.

+Step 4: `FindCommand#execute()` will add each word into a `PriorityQueue` and poll out the word with the smallest distance to be used as the Did you mean? recommended word.

+Step 4*: If no words are within the `DISTANCE_LIMIT` in Step 3, there will not be any words in the `PriorityQueue` and `FindCommand#execute()` will return a Standard Message for no suggestion.

+*Activity Diagram to be added*

+Below is a sequence diagram that shows a scenario where a suggestion is provided when a typing error is committed.

+*Sequence Diagram to be added*

+ ####Design Considerations

+ Aspect: Which Algorithm to use to produce suggestions

+ * **Alternative 1 (current choice):** Damerau-Levenshtein algorithm
+    * Pros:
+    * Cons:

+ * **Alternative 2:**
+    * Pros:
+    * Cons:

 ### \[Proposed\] Undo/redo feature